oykueren/Turkish-Diacritization-Using-NLP-Techniques/README.md

 jupyter notebook metrics.ipynb

 # Dependencies
-The project requires the following libraries:
+The project requires the following libraries and works with Python 3.11:

 - PyTorch
 - Transformers